solderq35/hitruns-wiki/website/docs/beginner.md

 - Remember you can have secondary keybinds for most actions in the game.
 You can for instance have inventory bound to both a mouse button and a key on your keyboard.
 - It is highly recommended to rebind Inventory to a mouse button, or at least a key more easily accessible to the left hand on the keyboard than the "I" key.
 You need to be able to interact with Inventory at a moment's notice for [fast interact](fast_anim#fast-interact).
 - It is highly recommended to rebind the drop/crouch/unpack buttons (perhaps as secondary keybinds), to facillitate [fast unpack](guns#fast-sniper-briefcase-unpack).
 Suggestions: have these three actions bound to 1/2/3 or Z/X/C so that all three buttons are right next to each other.
+- If you do so prefer, there is a [Hitman Keybinds spreadsheet](https://docs.google.com/spreadsheets/d/1EAWNP6Kuo-cAY_Y0agxNapX0T8mSqwR-VVHdQG0L0GM/edit?gid=1847360943#gid=1847360943) with some of the keybinds that some people use.

 ## Q: How do I set up Livesplit for full game runs?